JohnBlue-git/Linux_Note/linux_git.md

 git config --global merge.commit no git config --global merge.ff no
 ```

+### .gitignore
+The purpose of a .gitignore file is to specify which files and directories Git should ignore in a project.
+This helps keep your repository clean and free from unnecessary files that do not need to be tracked.
+\
+\
+Good place to find sample .gitignore: https://github.com/github/gitignore

 ### Starting a Repository
 ```console
 # Create an empty Git repository or reinitialize an existing one.